 The connection between your body and the golf club goes through the grip.
 Having a firm and comfortable grasp on the club is paramount to your game.

 This is why choosing the right grip size is of the utmost importance.

 It is an essential aspect of a golf fitting process.
 But not everyone can afford, or even want a fitting.
 Luckily it can be tinkered with by yourself, and we’ll guide you through the process of finding the right grip size for you.

 Imagine a situation where you have too small grips on your clubs.
 Try comparing it to gripping a pencil (yes, I know it’s extreme, but it’s a thought experiment :-)).

-Your wrist are very free to move.
-Try doing a swing with the pencil.
+Your wrist is very free to move.
+Try doing a swing with a pencil.
 I bet you won’t feel in control of your wrist movement.